2022 Honda CRF250F Owner Review

 Pros

-simple air-cooled motor with decent power, fuel injection; easy to service, low maintenance compared to high performance dirt bikes; easy to ride; front and rear disc brakes;
+simple air-cooled motor, good power throughout the rev range, strong bottom end power to easily tractor up hills; fuel injection; easy to service, low maintenance compared to high performance dirt bikes; easy to ride; front and rear disc brakes; good in slower sections; reliable so far

 Cons

-a bit heavier and more expensive (MSRP) than some of the direct competition; no suspension adjustments other than rear preload; fork feels harsh when new, but it softens up; thin paint on frame
+a bit heavier and more expensive (MSRP) than some of the direct competition; no suspension adjustments other than rear preload; fork feels harsh when new, but it softens up; thin paint on frame; front skid plate mounting tabs not aligned

 Overview

 The bike was covered in a film of packing grease or wax when I picked it up.
 That would have been applied by Honda to prevent corrosion during transport and storage.
 That's fine with me.
-The dealer was going to power wash the bike, but I asked them not to.
+The dealer was going to power wash the bike, but I asked them not to (can cause problems if not done carefully or if too high of pressure used).
 I'd rather clean it myself (it took some time).
 Some of the welds on the frame are a bit messy.
 The two front skid plate mounting tabs are not quite aligned with each other.

 The paint on the frame is quite thin (as is the case on our KLX140L) and will wear through within a ride or two where it makes contact with your boots if you don't have some kind of frame protection.
 As a preventative measure, I applied white electrical tape to the sides and front of the frame before I rode the bike.
 It may not look pretty, but it will add some protection.
 You might say "so what, it's a dirt bike", but the added protection will help prevent rust.
 Also, I just like to keep my bikes in good condition.
 The paint, or maybe it was powder coating, on my old Honda XR200R was far superior than the paint on this bike.
 Honda really cheapened-out here.